ShiroHusin/Entropy_Simulation/README.md

 Note that you can use newer versions of the packages listed above except for NumPy as NumPy 1.24 runs into errors with the numba JIT compiler.

 ## Deciding on the rules <a name="rules"></a>
 As cellular automata is the central idea behind the simulation.
 It is important to decide first on what the rules are.
 Just like in any physical system I wanted the rules to mirror the conservation of energy and another rule for movement of energy.
 Earlier versions of the simulation allowed for the cells to either be binary digits of 1 and 0 while later versions of the cells allowed for discrete values ranging from 0 to 8.
 The rules for version 1 and 2 are within this [link](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/rules.md) and this [link](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/Rules.md).
-Basically the idea is the sum of all the numbers inside the grid cannot change over time and every non zero number can change one of its 8 neighbouring value.
+Basically the idea is the sum of all the numbers inside the grid cannot change over time and every non zero number can change one of its 8 neighbouring value by 1.
 For instance, in picture below,the cell labelled 6 can go to any one of its grey squares and but it cannot go to the 8 cell because its occupied and 8 is the maximum value it can reach.

 ![](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/GiFs/image.png)